-Kyle Denning is in his eighth season on the Iowa basketball staff, his first as director of operations after previously serving four years as assistant director of basketball operations and two seasons as a graduate student manager.
+Kyle Denning is in his ninth season on the Iowa basketball staff, his second as director of operations after previously serving four years as assistant director of basketball operations and two seasons as a graduate student manager.

 Denning handles many of the business and operational functions for the UI basketball program, including staff and team travel, supervision of student managers and serving as a liaison with compliance and student-athlete academic services.

-Seven of the last eight seasons while on staff, the Hawkeyes have finished in the upper division of the Big Ten and had a first-team All-Big Ten honoree six times.
+Eight of the last 10 seasons while on staff, the Hawkeyes have finished in the upper division of the Big Ten and had a first-team All-Big Ten honoree seven times.

-Denning was a member of a staff that coached consensus first-team All-Americans each of the last three seasons: Luka Garza (2020 and 2021) and Keegan Murray (2022).
-Garza was also a two-time National and Big Ten Player of the Year, including winning the 2021 Naismith Trophy and John R. Wooden Award, while Murray was also the recipient of the Karl Malone Power Forward of the Year Award and finalist for the Wooden and Naismith.
+Denning was a member of a staff that coached consensus All-Americans each of the last four seasons: Luka Garza (first team in 2020 and 2021), Keegan Murray (first team in 2022) and Kris Murray (third team in 2023).
+Garza was also a two-time National and Big Ten Player of the Year, including winning the 2021 Naismith Trophy and Wooden Award, while Murray was also the recipient of the Karl Malone Power Forward of the Year Award and finalist for the Wooden and Naismith.

 Denning is a recent University of Iowa graduate and former Hawkeye basketball student-athlete (2011-15), playing on four postseason teams, including back-to-back NCAA Tournament teams in 2014 and 2015, and NIT runners-up in 2013.